smnorris/transportingharvestedbiomass/README.md

 #### `load-origins`

-Load origins from csv to the database.
+Load origins from csv to table `origins` in the database.

 - origins csv must be of format (`origin_id,biomass,count,x,y`) and must include a header
 - origin x/y coordinates must be lon/lat EPSG:4326